 Choker (15”) Necklaces

 Here’s their ‘watchband’ choker again, paired with their versatile tailored bow.
-The metal finish seems much brighter than is typically seen on their pieces, at least in the photo.
-The goldtone colorway of this necklace can be seen in my very first Mystery Maker post, although with a box clasp rather than the thumb ring used here.
+The brass version of this necklace can be seen in my very first Mystery Maker post, although with a box clasp rather than the thumb ring used here.
 See that tiny loop on the bow element?
-One would assume that there originally was a ‘drop’ of some sort (which has been seen on a few designs using this bow) which had gone missing over time… but the goldtone example also has that same tiny loop.
+One would assume that there originally was a ‘drop’ of some sort (which has been seen on a few designs using this bow) which had gone missing over time… but the brass example also has that same tiny loop.
 What are the odds that both of these would be lacking the drop??
 Hmm.
 On the other hand, if there wasn’t ever a drop, then why have the loop?
-Another mystery from the Mystery Maker.
-The seller waxed poetic: “Unusual Art Deco mesh choker that is adorned with an exquisitely detailed bow.
-It measures 15″ long, words can not describe this piece, please see photos.
-I would like to say that this piece is a quality, well made piece, however it does not have any distinguishable markings.”
-Oh, if only they had!
+Another mystery from the Mystery Jewelry Maker.

-Clearly this jewelry maker cast most of their findings themselves rather than buying them as readymade wholesale pieces (except perhaps some of the clasps) because we’ve seen so many different variations created from the single design – their chevron is one-half (side) of this same bow.
+This maker may have cast (or at least stamped) most of their findings themselves rather than buying them as readymade wholesale pieces because we’ve seen so many different variations created from the single design – their chevron is one-half (side) of this same bow.
 By varying the stamping and the finish they produced quite a number of different looks!

 This is the first time I’ve seen them use this ‘dome’ as a decorative element.
 By the way, the seller of this necklace gave the material as “chrome” and set a starting bid of $225 along with the magic phrase “Jakob Bengel style”.
 Just a bit over-enthusiastic on both counts!